Skip to content

 Cases of diversion

-Several cases of diversion have been reported in Honduras, of which at least three included ammunition (Table 2).
+Several cases of diversion have been reported in Honduras, at least three of which included ammunition.

 Year